eduardofilo/RG350_buildroot_docker/README.md

     # make toolchain
     ```

-* Compilar una librería o paquete.
-Por ejemplo para compilar SDL y SDL_Image:
+* To build particular libraries and packages, for example to build SDL and SDL_Image:

     ```
     # cd ~/git/RG350_buildroot